-Kayak rental $15 plus tax., please add rental item to your shopping cart click link below to reserve a rental kayak package delivered to the pool site
+Kayak rental: $15 plus tax.
+Make a rental reservation.
+Please add the item to your shopping cart to reserve a rental kayak and have the package delivered to the pool site.

 Please print out our Liability Release Form and bring it to the pool.